google/youtube-8m/README.md

 should be deployed to the cloud worker.
 The module-name refers to the specific python script which should be executed (in this case the train module).

-It may take several minutes before the job starts running on Google Cloud depending on the status of the resource allocation queue.
-Once the training job is started you should expect to see outputs like the following:
+It may take several minutes before the job starts running on Google Cloud.
+When it starts you will see outputs like the following:

 ```
 training step 270| Hit@1: 0.68 PERR: 0.52 Loss: 638.453